brantburnett/btburnett.com/_posts/2023-12-12-new-generics.md

 // This method may be called with either Car or Motorcycle to create
 // a concrete instance of an Automobile. public IEnumerable<T> Create<T>(IEnumerable<string> models)
-    // Require that T implement IAutomobileFactory<T> to gain access to the static method where T : Automobile, IAutomobileFactory<T>
+    // Requires that T implement IAutomobileFactory<T> to gain access to the static method where T : Automobile, IAutomobileFactory<T>
 {
     foreach (var model in models)